KELISBU/accessibility-among-seniors-in-rural-area/README.md

 •	Two age groups: travelers from 16 to 64 years are defined as younger adults (Yadults), and those aged 65 or older are defined as seniors.

 •	Two regions of household residency: urban and rural based on home address and 2014 TIGER/Line Shapefile (NHTS 2017).
+## Measurement for mobility and accessibility
+**Mobility**:1.the distribution of trips by travel modes 2.travel frequency 3.travel speed 4.time to access public transit stations.
+**Accessibility**: travel distance and travel time to intended destinations as measures of accessibility.
+Their 75th percentiles conditioned on a specific travel purpose are used as indicators of the ease to reach an intended destination.